shubh-techie/DesignPattern/README.md

 # DesignPattern
-c# DesignPattern for demonstration purpose.
+Step 1.
+C# DesignPattern for demonstration purpose, modified on 07/20/2020